AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ## Action items

-Update your scripts.
+Prepare to update your scripts.
 Your Adobe account team will reach out with further information about when your dataflows will be migrated.

 ## Next steps {#next-steps}

 By reading this page, you now know which documentation pages to reference as you set up API-based workflows to export files out of Experience Platform to your preferred cloud storage destinations.
-TODO: Add links for next steps
+Next, you can view the API tutorial to export data to cloud storage destinations.